 (2) The evaluation of the numerical simulation results should be made according to prEN 1993-1-14.

-NOTE The recommended value of the maximum acceptable plastic strain is mp = 5 %, unless otherwise specified by the National Annex.
+NOTE The recommended value of the maximum acceptable plastic strain is εmp = 5 %, unless otherwise specified by the National Annex.

 (3) Plastic strains greater than the recommended value may be used for tension members if tests of a specific construction detail and steel grade have proven that they can be achieved.